FarahMint/recipe-chef/README.md

 - Data from themealdb API
 - LocalStorage

-## 🧐 What user can do?
+## 🧐 What can user do?
 A user of 'Recipe Chef' can do the following:
-- [x] Browse all the available recipes
+- [x] Browse all the available recipes.
-- [x] Browse all the recipes category
+- [x] Browse all the recipes category.
-- [x] View all recipes from a selected category
+- [x] View all recipes from a selected category.
-- [x] View a recipe details
+- [x] View the recipe details.
-- [x] Lookup a recipe using text-based search
+- [x] Lookup a recipe using text-based search.
-- [x] Use Recipe Chef on their mobile device
+- [x] Use Recipe Chef on their mobile device.
-- [x] Bookmark a selected recipe
+- [x] Bookmark a selected recipe.
-- [x] Remove a selected recipe from preious bookmark
+- [x] Remove a selected recipe from previous bookmark.

 ## 🧐 Work in progress